opensafely-core/job-runner/DEVELOPERS.md

     just docker/test

 This will build the docker image and run tests.
-You can run job-runner as a service with:

-    just docker/service

-Or run a command inside the docker image:
+You can run a command inside the docker image with:

     just docker/run ARGS=command  # bash by default

+There is also a functional test that runs in docker.
+This runs the controller and agent in separate docker containers, and adds and runs a job.

+    just docker/functional-test

 ## Running jobs locally

-Adding jobs locally is most easily done with the `just add-job` command, which calls `jobrunner.cli.add_job` with a study repo and an action to run e.g.
+Adding jobs locally is most easily done with the `just add-job` command, which calls `jobrunner.cli.controller.add_job` with a study repo, an action to run, and a backend to run it on e.g.
 ```
-just add-job https://github.com/opensafely/test-age-distribution run_all
+just add-job https://github.com/opensafely/test-age-distribution run_all --backend test
 ```

 As well as URLs this will accept paths to local git repos e.g.
 ```
-just add-job ../test-age-distribution run_all
+just add-job ../test-age-distribution run_all --backend test
 ```

-You can now run the main loop and you'll see it pick up the jobs:
+In order to pick up and execute the job, you need to run the three job-runner components.
+In separate terminal windows, run:

 ```
+# Controller service
+just run-controller

+# Controller django app
+just run-app

+# Agent service
-just run
+just run-agent
 ```

+You should see the controller pick up the new job and create a RUNJOB task for it.
+In the controller app terminal, you'll see the agent poll for new tasks every second or so.
+Then the agent will receive the new task, execute the job, and call the controller app to update the controller after each step.

 See the full set of options `add-job` will accept with:
 ```
-python -m jobrunner.cli.add_job --help
+just add_job --help
 ```
+Outputs and logs from the job can be found at `workdir/high_privacy` and `workdir/medium_privacy`.
+Note that `add-job` adds a job with a workspace named `test` by default, so e.g. high privacy outputs will be found in `workdir/high_privacy/workspaces/test`.

 ## Running jobs on the test backend

 The [test backend](https://github.com/opensafely-core/backend-server/tree/main/backends/test) is a test version of an OpenSAFELY backend which has no access to patient data, but can be used to schedule and run jobs in a production-like environment.

+### Using the CLI

 You will need ssh access to test.opensafely.org in order to add jobs using the CLI.
 This currently requires the same permissions as any non-test backend; see the